-Have interactions with a new potential partner not been sitting right with you?
+Have interactions with a new love interest not been sitting right with you?

 Want to educate yourself on abuse warning signs before getting in too deep in a relationship?

 Here are the Red Flags you should not ignore in any relationship!

 Trigger warning.
 Some of this content may be emotional to read.
 Take your time or seek support from a therapist or local domestic violence agency if needed.

 You are their only source of joy/center of their world.
 They have very few or no friends, isolate themselves from their family, criticize everything, and hate their jobs.
 How can you have a life if your partner doesn’t have their own?